Fever: Other animals

 Fever is an important metric for the diagnosis of disease in domestic animals.
 The body temperature of animals, which is taken rectally, is different from one species to another.
 For example, a horse is said to have a fever above 101 °F (38.3 °C).
 In species that allow the body to have a wide range of "normal" temperatures, such as camels, whose body temperature varies as the environmental temperature varies, the body temperature which constitutes a febrile state differs depending on the environmental temperature.
 Fever can also be behaviorally induced by invertebrates that do not have immune-system based fever.
-For instance, some species of grasshopper will thermoregulate to achieve body temperatures that are 2–5 °C higher than normal in order to inhibit the growth of fungal pathogens such as Beauveria bassiana and Metarhizium acridum.
+For instance, some species of grasshopper will thermoregulate to achieve body temperatures that are 2–5 °C higher than normal to inhibit the growth of fungal pathogens such as Beauveria bassiana and Metarhizium acridum.
 Honeybee colonies are also able to induce a fever in response to a fungal parasite Ascosphaera apis.